Butterfly wing wedding dress

 Pictures from Katie’s last fitting before the beading was applied.

-The beading was all applied by hand, a mix of Swarovski crystals, natural quartz and turquoise stones, seed beads and iridescent sequins.
-The beading is thickly applied around the neckline, fading away over the bodice and applied in informal scatters on the pale green wing edges.
+I applied all beading by hand.
+I used a mix of Swarovski crystals, natural quartz and turquoise stones, seed beads and iridescent sequins.
+The beading is thickly applied around the neckline and fades away over the bodice.
+Lower down it is applied in informal scatters on the pale green wing edges.

 Add a comment...